 Work Authorization: The Government of Vietnam maintains strict laws with respect to foreign workers.
 In general, employers are responsible for obtaining work authorization for their employees.
 While some agencies offer assistance in obtaining work authorization, their quality and competence can vary greatly.
 We advise U.S. citizens to fully comply with Vietnamese regulations regarding employment.
 Penalties can be severe and include deportation.

-Teaching English: We periodically receive complaints from English teachers at private language schools/companies.
-Frequently, teachers complain that the schools and/or employment agencies misrepresented salaries, contract terms, working conditions, living arrangements, and other benefits, even when the employee had a written contract.
-There have also been some complaints of threats of arrest/deportation.
-We advise anyone considering accepting an English teaching job in Vietnam to carefully review the terms of the contract regarding working and living conditions and to ask for references from persons familiar with the institution, especially former U.S. citizen employees.
+Teaching English: We periodically receive complaints from English teachers at private language schools or companies that the employment agencies they used in obtaining their employment misrepresented salaries, contract terms, working conditions, living arrangements, and other benefits, even when they had a written contract.
+We advise anyone considering accepting an English teaching job in Vietnam to carefully review the terms of the contract regarding working and living conditions and to ask for references from persons familiar with the institution, especially U.S. citizen former employees.

 Hotels: Hotels in Vietnam require you to present your passport (and visas, if issued separately) upon check-in so that your stay can be registered with local police.
 Therefore, carry these documents with you if you change hotels.
 Every guest in a hotel room must be registered, and it is illegal for a foreigner to share accommodations with a Vietnamese national.
 If you stay at a private residence, (i.e. at the residence of family or friends) you must comply with registration requirements by visiting the local police station and registering your stay within 24 hours.

 Imports: Vietnamese government authorities have seized documents, audio and video tapes, compact discs, literature, personal letters they deem to be pornographic or political in nature, or intended for religious or political proselytizing.
 Individuals arriving at airports with videotapes or materials considered to be pornographic have been detained and heavily fined (up to U.S. $2,000 for one videotape).
 It is illegal to import weapons, ammunition, explosives, military equipment and tools (including uniforms), narcotics, drugs, toxic chemicals, pornographic and subversive materials, firecrackers, or children's toys that have "negative effects on personality development, social order, and security."